 He also pointed out how his fellow Costa Ricans were arrogant about this.
 He said they were proud of getting away with looking like they know something rather than knowing it.
 It’s one thing to fake it to save face.
 But it’s another thing to fake it without caring that everyone else knows you’re faking it.
 And still faking it regardless.

 Was he correct?
 To a degree, yes.
 As mentioned, most generalizations have at least a grain of truth to them.
 That’s why people repeat them.

 Is every Costa Rican a “poser with nothing to back it up?”
 No.

-No more than every gringo is a scruffy bum in board shorts, in Costa Rica for the sex and the drugs.
+No more than every gringo is a scruffy bum in board shorts, in Costa Rica for sex and drugs.

-Like the Argentineans and British, many Ticos think they’re better than their neighbors.
+Like the Argentineans and the British, many Ticos think they’re better than their neighbors.
 As the Central American country with the most peaceful history, this is understandable.
 But it’s still arrogance, and it still annoys the neighbors.
-Ask a Nicaraguan.
+Ask any Nicaraguan.

 But Costa Rica stereotypes go both ways.

 My friend and I didn’t discuss the positive Costa Rica stereotypes.
 When you’re drinking with your buddy, there’s no time for that “but here’s my counterpoint” talk.
 But it’s only fair to list them here.